appirio-tech/react-components/README.md

 ## NPM Commands
 - To run locally, run `npm run dev` and head to `localhost:8080`
 - To create the build: `npm run build`
-- To run the test runner and view specs.html: `TODO: need to update`
+- To run the test runner: `TODO: need to update`

 ## Recommended Developer Tools